Saint-Domingue: Marronnage

 Thousands of slaves escaped into the mountains of Saint-Domingue, forming communities of maroons and raiding isolated plantations.
 The most famous was Mackandal, a one-armed slave, originally from the Guinea region of Africa, who escaped in 1751.
 A Vodou Houngan (priest), he united many of the different maroon bands.
 For the next six years, he staged successful raids while evading capture by the French.
 He and his followers reputedly killed more than 6,000 people.
 He preached a radical vision of killing the white population of Saint-Domingue.
 In 1758, after a failed plot to poison the drinking water of the planters, he was captured and burned alive at the public square in Cap-Français.

 "The Minister should be informed that there are inaccessible or reputedly inaccesible areas in different sections of our colony which serve as retreat and shelter for maroons; it is in the mountains and in the forests that these tribes of slaves establish themselves and multiply, invading the plains from time to time, spreading alarm and always causing great damage to the inhabitants."

 Slaves who fled to remote mountainous areas were called marron (French) or mawon (Haitian Creole), meaning 'escaped slave'.
 The maroons formed close-knit communities that practised small-scale agriculture and hunting.
 They were known to return to plantations to free family members and friends.
-On a few occasions, they also joined the Taíno settlements, who had escaped the Spanish in the 17th century.
+On a few occasions, they also joined the Indigenous settlements, who had escaped the Spanish in the 17th century.
 In the late 17th and early 18th centuries, there were a large number of maroons living in the Bahoruco mountains.
 In 1702, a French expedition against them killed three maroons and captured 11, but over 30 evaded capture, and retreated further into the mountainous forests.
 Further expeditions were carried out against them with limited success, though they did succeed in capturing one of their leaders, Michel, in 1719.
 In subsequent expeditions, in 1728 and 1733, French forces captured 46 and 32 maroons respectively.
 No matter how many detachments were sent against these maroons, they continued to attract runaways.
 Expeditions in 1740, 1742, 1746, 1757 and 1761 had minor successes against these maroons, but failed to destroy their hideaways.